fkarg/fkarg.github.io/drafts/seven-habits.md

 - for some things there is no short path: faking piano skills will not get you there.
 Same with psychological, emotional and character-based maturity
 - Self-improvement is always changing oneself first.
-- for habits to work, we require the knowledge, skill and desire to do them, or we won't.
+- For habits to work, we require the knowledge, skill and desire to do them, or we won't do them.
-- maturity levels: dependence, independence, interdependence
+- Maturity levels: dependence < independence < interdependence
-- important: relation of P/PC. focusing on only one side will inevitably damage the other and both
+- important: relation of Production to Production Capacity. focusing on only one side will inevitably damage the other and ultimately both

-TLDR; There is no shortcut to success - you cannot fake piano skills.
-Facts exist, but sometimes we have different perceptions and disagree in interpretation.
-Self-Improvement is always changing oneself first.

 ## Part Two: Private Victory
 ### Habit 1: Be Proactive
+**TLDR**; Nothing good will happen to you if you don't initiate it.
+When you start initiating things, you become vastly more effective.
+Redce your circle of concern and work on your circle of influence.

 - When we act, we can decide not just to _re_-act to something else.
 We can choose our response.
-- Proactivity is responding with a value-based choice or response to external stimuli.
+Responsibility is the ability to respond, not just react to to external stimuli with a value-based choice or response
-- The freedom to choose how to respond cannot be taken away
 - Difference in effectiveness is not 25% or 50%, more like 5000-plus percent,
   particularly when you are smart, aware, or sensitive to others.
-- it takes initiative to take responsibility and start doing _most useful things_.
+- It takes initiative to take responsibility and start doing _most useful things_.
-- proactive people increase their circle of influence and reduce their circle of concern, for them to be of similar sizes
+- Proactive people increase their circle of influence and reduce their circle of concern, for their difference to be as small as possible
 - Proactive people are successful, independent of their exact situation
 - Proactive is not pushy, aggressive or insensitive, Gandhi is a good example
-- focus on what you _are_ instead of what you'd like to _have_ (If I just _had_ ...)
+- Focus on what you _are_ instead of what you'd like to _have_ (If I just _had_ ...)
-- past mistakes are part of our circle of concern, but don't let them define future attempts
+- Past mistakes are part of our circle of concern, but don't let them define future attempts
-- worst mistakes: covering up smaller ones.
+- Worst mistakes: covering up smaller ones.
 They will poison us until we own up to them.

-TLDR; Nothing good will happen to you if you don't initiate it.
-When you start initiating things, you become vastly more effective.
-Redce your circle of concern and work on your circle of influence.
+- Proactivity includes taking [full ownership][extreme] of the situation

 ### Habit 2: Begin with the End in Mind
+**TLDR**; It is much more likely that you will achieve something when you aim for it.
+Being guided by values and principles can help you tremendously (reducing search space) and provide a much more stable mentality.

 - What impression do you want other people to have at your funeral, in 3 years from now?
 Especially your Family, Friends, Workplace, and your Community?
+  Your answer to this is based on your values and principles.
 - Leadership is more important than management
-- It is possible to re-script your behaviour
+- It is possible to change (re-script) behaviour
-- First: Create personal mission statement
+- Creating a personal mission statement is considered useful
 - Center can have many forms, common ones include being dependent on:
     - spouse
     - family